SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 # Exercise 10 - Implement the Job Posting Service

-In the last exercise you have created a deployment for orchestration allowing you to create an orchestration workflow.
-This workflow can be created with the SAP Cloud SDK for AI including templating, data masking, and content filtering.
-One thing which is not possible at the moment is grounding.
-Grounding describes the process of retrieval augmented generation or RAG.
-Grounding allows you to create vector embeddings for a given contextual document or information source and also get the correct embedding for a given user query making it easy to communicate with the chat model without having to do all of that manually.
-If you remember, you've done these steps in [Exercise 09](../09-implement-job-posting-rag/README.md).
+In the last exercise, you created a deployment for orchestration, allowing you to create an orchestration workflow.
+This workflow can be created with the SAP Cloud SDK for AI including templating, data masking, document grounding and content filtering.
+Grounding describes the process of retrieval-augmented generation (RAG).
+Grounding allows you to create vector embeddings for a given contextual document or information source, and also get the correct embedding for a given user query making it easy to communicate with the chat model without having to do all of that manually.
+If you remember, you completed these steps in [Exercise 09](../09-implement-job-posting-rag/README.md).

 In this exercise, you will learn the following:

 - How to use the SAP Cloud SDK for AI orchestration API.
-- How to use the Document Grounding API to create vector embeddings within the orchestration flow.

 ## Implement the OData function handler code stubs

-In [Exercise 09](../09-implement-job-posting-rag/README.md), you have implemented the RAG flow using the Langchain package of the SAP Cloud SDK for AI.
+In [Exercise 09](../09-implement-job-posting-rag/README.md), you implemented the RAG flow using the Langchain package of the SAP Cloud SDK for AI.
 If you remember you wrote a lot of code to create vector embeddings, store them in the database and build the complete RAG flow from scratch.
-You will now add one more function handler implementing the Orchestration API, Orchestration Service and the Grounding API to do all of that for you.
+You will now add one more function handler that implements the Orchestration API, and the Orchestration Service to handle all of this for you.

 👉 In the function export of the [job-posting-service.js](../../project/job-posting-service/srv/job-posting-service.js) add the following function handlers: